-Emergency Mobile Alerts are messages about emergencies sent by authorised emergency agencies to capable mobile phones.
-The alerts are designed to keep people safe and are broadcast to all capable phones from targeted cell towers.
+Emergency Mobile Alerts are official messages sent by authorised emergency agencies to compatible mobile phones.
+They are designed to keep people safe and are broadcast from targeted cell towers to phones in affected areas.

-The alerts can be targeted to areas affected by serious hazards and will only be sent when there is a serious threat to life, health, or property, and in some cases for test purposes.
+Alerts are only sent when there is a serious threat to life, health, or property, and may also be used occasionally for testing purposes.

-For more information on Emergency Mobile Alerts and to check if your phone is compatible, follow the link.
+For more information on Emergency Mobile Alerts (sometimes called "EMA's") and to check if your phone is compatible, follow the link.

 In an emergency the radio may be your prime source of information.
 Power and telecommunication outages are likely to impact your ability to get information from normal channels.
 If you don’t have a radio at home (most people have a radio in their car) consider a wind up or battery operated radio so you can stay informed.
 While national messaging will be available on all channels, for area specific information you will have to listen to your local radio stations.